1987 Houston Astros season: MLB All-Star Game

-July
+July, post-All-Star break

 Astros rookies provided the key roles in a July 16 walk-off win over the Philadelphia Phillies, including third baseman Ken Caminiti, who made his major league debut.
 His defensive prowess immediately electrified the Astrodome crowd.
 In the first inning, he pegged an off-balance throw to retire Charlie Hayes, and in the second, an acrobatic catch to snag a line drive off the bat of Lance Parrish.
 At the plate, Caminiti went 2-for-4, including his first major league triple and, in the seventh inning, his first home run, off starter Kevin Gross, deep to center that tied the contest, 1–1.
 In the top of the ninth, fellow rookie Gerald Young made two dramatic catches in center field to save runs and keep the scored tied.
 Caminiti drew a base on balls in the bottom of the ninth, and with one out, Young singled to score him as the game-winner and 2–1 win.
 Astros hitters drew 10 walks while Houston's Danny Darwin (6–6) tossed a four-hit complete game gem, staying through all the way through to become the winning pitcher.

-August
+Caminiti earned the NL Player of the Week Award for July 19.
+During his first four Major League bouts, Caminiti batted .500 / .521 on-base percentage (OBP) / 1.143 slugging percentage (SLG), 7-for-14, homering twice, drew one walk, and did not strike out.
+Caminiti registered a base hit in eight of his first nine contests, batting .371.

+August—September

+On August 3, Kevin Bass became the 16th National Leaguer and third Astro to homer from both sides of the plate.
+(Note: Succeeded Bobby Bonilla of the Pittsburgh Pirates on July 3, 1987 (NL); and Alan Ashby on September 27, 1982, and Mark Bailey on September 16, 1984 (Astros).)